davidtchiu/davidtchiu.github.io/teaching/cs261/hwk6.rec/index.md

    ```

-5. (Hard) A permutation is a sequencing of the elements in a given collection.
+5. (Spicy) A permutation is a sequencing of the elements in a given collection.
 For instance, given a string `"abc"` there are 6 possible permutations of this string: `"abc"`, `"acb"`, `"bac"`, `"bca"`, `"cab"`, `"cba"`.
 The intuition goes like this: split the input string up by removing the first character, and recursively return a set of permutations of the remaining substring.
 Then for each string in the returned set, insert the first character back into every position of the string and add each to a new set.
 Return the set when finished.
 Here's an example.
 Suppose  you're finding all permutations of `"abc"`.

 	 - Split `"abc"` by chopping `"a"` off from the front, and recursively find the set of permutations of the remaining substring, `"bc"`.
 	 - Now for each permuted substring, insert `"a"` back in every possible position.
 For `"bc"` this yields: `"abc"`, `"bac"`, and `"bca"`.
 For `"cb"` this yields: `"acb"`, `"cab"`, and `"cba"`